October 6, 2021 at 12:06 pm

 If there was no use in the 5 year term or even longer, it is unlikely that the owner will simply start using the trade mark – often there is a subjective obstacle to expansion, such as local financial, political or socio-economic reasons for not doing so in all that time.
 If the owner would still like to protect their interest for the future and ever changing global climate, it is advised to closely take stock of their core IP portfolio and foreseen expansion/export strategy and decide if some of the most valuable brands that are currently not in use should in fact be protected again by filing fresh TM applications.

 This could potentially offer a chance to adjust the view of the mark and/or the list of goods and services.

-TAGS: Q&A, cancelation due to non-use, trade marks
+TAGS: Q&A, cancellation due to non-use, trade marks